brjppru/scriptbox/dotfiles/macos/README.md

 ## startup fixes

 You likely have an extremely tiny file in /Library/LaunchAgents or /Library/LaunchDeamons that would launch someshit the background if required.
 Obviously it cant work now since you removed it but the tiny file is still present -> Open Finder -> Under locations select your macbook/macintosh HD/library/LaunchAgents AND also check LaunchDaemons

+## erase old mac

+Erase your Mac and reset it to factory settings -> https://support.apple.com/en-au/102664

 ## no brew, static binares for intel
   - ffprobe release as zip -> https://evermeet.cx/ffmpeg/getrelease/ffprobe/zip